a Step by Step Guide to Growing Fine Natural Hair

 * Avoid using brushes on your fine natural hair (except to detangle with conditioner).
 Other hairbrushes can fray the cuticle and lead to breakage.

-* Limit the use of combs but if you must use a comb, opt for a seamless large tooth comb.
+* Limit the use of combs but if you must use a comb, opt for a seamless large-tooth comb and only use it AFTER you’ve finger-detangled your hair with loads of slippery conditioner in it.

-* Avoid using fine tooth combs on your hair.
-You can use the tail of a rat tail comb to part with but that should be the extent.
-Using fine teeth and rat tail combs to Combe all the way through your fine hair will create so much breakage.
-You’ll find much hair in the comb when you are done.
+* Avoid using fine-tooth combs on your hair.
+You can use the tail of a rat tail comb to part with, but that should be the extent.
+Using fine teeth and rat-tail combs to comb all the way through your fine hair will create so much breakage.
+You’ll find a lot of hair in the comb when you are done.

 * No added hair or extensions – You need to do too much manipulation to install them.
 Plus, there’s the friction of artificial hair against your own.
 Just let your hair be.
 Style it in simple styles like buns, twist outs, or braid outs.
 These styles will give your hair a fuller look when you create them with medium to large twists/braids.